opnfv/sfc/docs/release/configguide/feature.configuration.rst

 If plugins are installed and you want to update them use --force flag.

-Note that One may inject other - Colorado compatible - plugins to the Fuel Master host using the command scp:
+Note that One may inject other - Danube compatible - plugins to the Fuel Master host using the command scp:

 scp <plugin>.rpm root@10.20.0.2:<plugin>.rpm